SAP-archive/teched2020-DAT160/exercises/ex2/README.md

 } from '@sap/cds/common';
 ```

 3. Using CAP we can also extend and enhance SAP delivered models as well.
 In the previous step we imported the **Currency** entity.
-But now we can extend the defintion of that entity and add three of our own columns to it.
+But now we can extend the definition of that entity and add three of our own columns to it.

 ```cds
 extend sap.common.Currencies with {